praneetmehta/Bitsify/README.md

 Can serve files in your music directory anywhere on your pc, over lan!!

-just clone the repo
+just clone the repo,
-run npm install
+run npm install and finally
-create a folder named symlink in public directory
+create a folder named symlink in the public directory.

-open routes/index.js and on line 3 modify testFolder variable to your music directory's absoulte path all done!!
+Now open routes/index.js and on line 3 modify testFolder variable to your music directory's absoulte path.
+That's it. all done!!

 run node app in the root directory of the app and open localhost:3000  (3000 is the default port used, you may change it if you want)on your browser.